 As much as we may love being around our family members, it can be healthy to take breaks, as well.
-If you have young children, this can be especially important, so you don’t get burned out caring for them.
-Babies and toddlers can be high-needs individuals, and doing something relaxing or rejuvenating for yourself while they sleep or another family member watches them is crucial to maintaining your own health and well-being.
+This can be especially important if you have young children so you don’t get burned out caring for them.
+Babies and toddlers can be high-needs individuals, and doing something relaxing or rejuvenating for yourself while they sleep or another family member watches them is crucial to maintaining your health and well-being.
 Taking a break can look like spending time alone in a separate room and engaging in an activity you enjoy, taking a shower or nap, or sitting on the porch in the sunshine with a cup of tea in quiet solitude.
-It helps state what your intention is and request help from other family members to understand you are looking for a break (and will be returning soon).
+It helps state your intention and request help from other family members to understand you are looking for a break (and will be returning soon).

 Reach Out To People For Social Connection

 Isolation can be a real problem during this time of social distancing, even for people who live with others.
 Make a point to reach out to another person outside your home at least once daily.
-Reach out virtually, make a phone call, send a text or e-mail, write a letter and mail it, or use video conferencing such as FaceTime or Zoom to spend time together with friends and family.
+Reach out virtually, make a phone call, send a text or e-mail, write a letter and mail it, or use video conferencing such as FaceTime or Zoom to spend time with friends and family.
 You may want to consider contacting friends you haven’t called in a while or even asking your local senior center if there are elderly residents in your community who would like a friend or pen pal to communicate with during this season of social distancing and quarantine.
 When you reach out to make a positive connection, you spread kindness, which benefits you as much as the other person!

 Build In Time For Rest And Relaxation